Molly Everett, MS, LPC

 obtain ongoing services to meet his/her long-term needs.

-In addition, Bridge offers the following services based on the individual’s need, level of participation and level of attendance:
+The Bridge Program currently offers the following treatment options based on the individual’s need, level of participation and level of attendance:

 - Individual counseling (based on availability of clinician)